-3.b) Correlations between Wechsler and Stanford Binet scales
+3.b) Preliminary analysis - Correlations between Wechsler and Stanford Binet scales

-The preliminary analysis of correlations of the involved variables, including Wechsler and Stanford Binet scales, helps us to understand the intrinsic difficulties of the original model of intelligence, the reasons for its reformulation, and even the convenience of performing a simulation to confirm the model's goodness-of-fit.
+The preliminary analysis of correlations of the involved variables, including Wechsler and Stanford Binet scales, helps to understand the technical hitches of the initial model of intelligence, the reasons for its reformulation, and even the convenience of performing a simulation to confirm the model's goodness-of-fit.

-The coefficient r² = 0.33 is the largest one among the IQ variables of the children (Wechsler, Stanford Binet test and other test).
-With this perspective, it seems to be difficult to imagine that high correlations can be obtained between children and their parents.
+The coefficient r² = 0.33 is the largest one among the IQ variables of the children (Wechsler, Stanford Binet, and another test).
+With this information, it seems hard to imagine high correlations between the children and their parents.

-At the beginning, the previously mentioned grouping of values had still not been considered.
-Taking into account these correlations, I thought about substituting the values considered to be very disparate, by their averages, but the different variables continued to show a low correlation.
+The initial model did not consider the previously mentioned grouping of values.
+To improve the results, the researchers thought about substituting the extreme values by their averages, but the different variables continued to show low associations.

-These assessments of the low or not very high correlation between the children variables C (Wechsler, Stanford Binet test and other test) make us think that the measurements are not very homogenous because it seems that it is generally accepted that people's IQ remains fairly stable after 6 years of age.
+These assessments of the low or not very high correlation among the children variables C imply the measurements are not very homogenous because there is agreement about IQ remaining stable after six years of age.

-Given that the averages of the chosen variables were not equal, I decided to standardize them for a suitable calculation of the variables X3 and X6 (Wechsler, Stanford Binet test and other test).
-This way of calculating is necessary to avoid distortions and any additional problems, considering that we are not trying to study the evolution or generational increase in IQ.
-This fact has been proved and accepted, although different explanations on the matter have been proposed.
-In our case, the data produced an average, of the different IQ data set of the children, 10% above the average of IQ data set of the mothers and fathers.
+Given that the averages of the chosen variables were not equal, the team standardized them for a proper calculation of the centered variables X3 and X6.
+This technique is necessary to avoid distortions and any additional problems, considering that the model does not try to study the generational increase in IQ.
+Almost everybody accepts the growth, although different explanations on the subject exist.
+In the EDI Study, the best adjustment of the IQ data set of the children is 10% above the average of the mothers and fathers.

 A consequence of the lack of IQ measurement precision is the impossibility to make a discretionary selection of 50% of the sample to isolate the cases in which supposedly the gene with less potential dominates; in agreement with the statistical model initially proposed.

-It is as if we had several Photos or pictures of each child that, sometimes, do not look alike; but perhaps, altogether, they could give us a relatively clear image of the child.
+Imagine having several photos or pictures of each child that, sometimes, do not look alike; but perhaps, altogether, they could give us a relatively clear image of the child.

-Other factors that could contribute to the mentioned impossibility are: the multifunctional character of human intellect and that, as the model depicts, the IQ of the child can be inferior to the smaller of the two parents when the latter is not entirely included in the greater one.
-This aspect will be discussed in more detail in other chapters.
+Other factors contributing to the mentioned impossibility are the multifunctional character of human intellect and that, as the model depicts, the IQ of the child can be inferior to the smaller of the two parents.
+This aspect appears in more detail in other chapters.

-As shown, this preliminary analysis has allowed us to recognize the difficulties in obtaining satisfactory results and that it is better to use original values since their manipulation, although objective, does not improve the results significantly.
+As shown in the tables, this preliminary analysis has allowed recognizing the hitches to obtain satisfactory results and that it is better to use original values since their manipulation, although objective, does not improve the results significantly.

-Also, I have used centered variables, that is to say, one with smoothed tails due to a limitation of a 10% deviance from the average (T1-d) and variables X3 (Wechsler, Stanford Binet test and other test) and X6 (Wechsler, Stanford Binet test and other test), which are average values of three and six original variables respectively (observed variables)
+Also, the team tried centered variables with smoothed tails due to a limitation of a 10% deviance from the average (T1-d) and variables X3 (Wechsler, Stanford Binet test and another test) and X6, which are average values of three and six original variables respectively (observed values)

-The solution will come with the model of intelligence reformulation and a bit of imagination.
+The solution will come with the model reformulation and a bit of imagination.